Los Angeles Toxic Chemical Injury Attorney

 Toxic Exposure in Los Angeles

-In early 2014 a study found that residents may be exposed to tiny particles from airport toxins that affect the lungs.
-These toxins (UFPs) are much higher near airports than urban communities.
+A recent years study found that residents may be exposed to tiny particles from airport toxins that affect the lungs.
+These toxic Ultrafine Particles (UFPs) are much higher near airports than urban communities.
 The Southern California Particle Center at UCLA found that this exposure may contribute to cardiovascular disease for some Los Angeles residents.
 Hazardous waste is another concern in a county as large as LA.

 Toxic mold in older Los Angeles homes and buildings is another area for concern due to the serious health issues from toxic molds.
 Landlords who knowingly rent toxic spaces to tenants could be liable for damages.
 Toxic exposure at jobsites is fairly common and people suffering ill effects not only need medical evaluations but legal advice to protect themselves.

-The experienced Los Angeles toxic chemical exposure lawyers at BISNAR CHASE can help you in determining if you have a case because of exposure to hazardous or toxic chemicals, and will help you proceed with legal action if you do.
+The experienced Los Angeles personal injury lawyers at Bisnar Chase can help you in determining if you have a case because of exposure to hazardous or toxic chemicals, and will help you proceed with legal action if you do.
 Give us a call today for a free case evaluation, 323-238-4683